bydata/30DayChartChallenge/2022/24/readme.md

 them to the plot in a second step.
 (This approach might also come in handy if you have to create titles in more than one language.
 It can be more convenient to set the titles in the graph with list variables and change the values of the variables for each language.)
+We use HTML tags and CSS to format the annotation texts, which will be added to the plot using `geom_richtext()` from the {ggtext} package.

 ``` r
 plot_titles <- list(